NREL-Sienna/SIIP-Tutorial/day-ahead-market.md

 For now, we are going to use an existing data set to get started but in a later tutorial, we'll walk through how to bring your own data set into a PCM with SIIP.

-In the `script.jl` file, add the following:
+In your file, add the following:

 ```julia:pcm1
 using PowerSystems